 History of the Mexican peso

 The Mexican peso is one of the oldest currencies in North America and was used in Mexico, Canada and the United States until the mid-1800s.
 It originated from the Spanish real pieces of eight that were issued by the Spanish government during colonization.
 The Mexican peso was the model for the Singapore and Brunei dollar as well as the Hong Kong dollar, Japanese yen and the Chinese yuan.

 The first banknotes were made in 1823 by Emperor Iturbide in denominations of 1, 2, and 10 pesos.
 In 1866, Emperor Maximilian issued 10 peso notes.
 The centavos, worth one-hundredth of the peso, was issued in 1863, followed by one peso coins in 1866.
 Spanish reales continued to be issued until 1897 alongside the peso.

 Money was issued by local authorities and private banks until the 1920s until 1925, the Bank of Mexico was created to serve as the nation’s central bank to achieve stability and be able to compete in the national foreign exchange market.

 The new peso

 In 1993, the new peso or nuevos pesos, were introduced in 10, 20, 50 and 100 centavos, and 1, 2, 5, 10, 20 and 50 nuevos pesos.
-The 5 and 10 centavos contained stainless steel, while the 20 and 50 centavos were made of aluminium bronze.
-The nuevo peso denominations were bimetallic, with the 1, 2 and 5 nuevos pesos having aluminium bronze centers and stainless steel rings, and the 10, 20 and 50 nuevos pesos having .925 silver centers and aluminium bronze rings.
+The 5 and 10 centavos contained stainless steel, while the 20 and 50 centavos were made of aluminum bronze.
+The nuevo peso denominations were bimetallic, with the 1, 2 and 5 nuevos pesos having aluminum bronze centers and stainless steel rings, and the 10, 20 and 50 nuevos pesos having .925 silver centers and aluminum bronze rings.

 President Carlos Salinas de Gortari removed the old pesos from circulation over a three year period, having people trade in their old notes for new ones.